Continuing from the previous installment from C. S. Lewis’s The Pilgrim’s Regress.

 “I have been praying,” he said.
 “It is the Landlord under a new name.
 It is the rules and the black hole and the slavery dressed out in a new fashion to catch me.
 And I am caught…”

 But this was insupportable to him and he said that he had only fallen into a metaphor.
 Even Mr. Wisdom had confessed that Mother Kirk and the Stewards gave an account of the truth in picture writing.
 And one must use metaphors.
 The feelings and the imagination needed that support.
 “The great thing,” said John, “is to keep the intellect free from them: to remember that they are metaphors.”

-John continues onward but the trail becomes so treacherous he finds he must call upon “Mr. Wisdom’s Absolute incessantly….He knew now that he was praying, but he thought he had drawn the fangs of that knowledge.”
+John continues onward but the trail down into this Grand Canyon becomes so treacherous he finds he must call upon “Mr. Wisdom’s ‘Absolute’ incessantly….He knew now that he was praying, but he thought he had drawn the fangs of that knowledge.”
 Finally, the path becomes so dark that he fears falling and stops to rest, hungry and thirsty as he is.